So many questions…

 What’s the difference between Baby Journey and NCT?

-All Baby Journey courses are led by qualified, experienced, practising Midwives – who also happen to be Mummies themselves.
-Although NCT instructors have had some training to teach their classes, they are not Midwives.
-We base our courses on our experiences of different types of birth, from water births through to cesarean section.
+All Baby Journey courses are led by qualified, experienced, practising midwives – who also happen to be mummies themselves.
+Although NCT instructors have had some training to teach their classes, they are not midwives.
+We base our courses on our experiences of different types of birth, from water births through to caesarean section.
 It’s a very practical, non judgemental approach to antenatal classes.
 We also cover breast and bottle feeding.